moffzilla/OAI-Docker/k8/README.md

 The enviroment installation:

 - Install Kubernetes 1.7
+    You can execute the script `vpc-ckd-flannel.sh`
+            The script performs the following:
+                1) Creates a VPC
+                2) Bootstrap Juju Controller
+                3) Creates a model and deploys a 2 node K8 with Flannel
+                4) Generates a script to remove the VPC 4.1) To remove the AWS Juju controller run:
+                    `juju destroy-controller ericsson-aws --destroy-all-models -y`
+            * Please note that you need to generate your own Juju credentials for AWS and name it `aws-ericsson` you can add manually your credentials following this information: https://jujucharms.com/docs/stable/help-aws

 - Download kubectl configuration and binary

    1) Create the kubectl config directory at your home directory.